Bruno Wolkowitch

-Bruno Wolkowitch is a French actor born on 10 May 1961 in Paris, in the 11th arrondissement.
+Bruno Wolkowitch is a French actor.

-Biography
+Early life and education

 Bruno Wolkowitch (orig.
 Wołkowicz) is of Polish descent.
-His father was a tailor turned bookkeeper and his mother a beautician who became a dermatology assistant.
+His father was a tailor turned bookkeeper, and his mother a beautician who became a dermatology assistant.
 He spent his childhood in Champigny-sur-Marne and then his adolescence in Saint-Maur-des-Fossés (Val-de-Marne).

 He trained as an actor from 1981 to 1984 at Studio 34 with Claude Mathieu.
 In 1984, he was awarded a Diploma of Drama at the Conservatoire national supérieur d'art dramatique in Paris.
-From 1984 to 1987, he studied with Viviane Theophilides, Michel Bouquet and Jean-Pierre Vincent.
+From 1984 to 1987, he studied with Viviane Theophilides, Michel Bouquet, and Jean-Pierre Vincent.
 At the same time, he entered the Comédie-Française.

+Career

-He then appeared in numerous television films and gained notice with the television series Madame le maire in 1997 and PJ (Police judiciaire).
+Wolkowitch then appeared in numerous television films and gained notice with the television series Madame le maire in 1997 and PJ (Police judiciaire).
 In the latter series, Wolkowitch played Captain/Commander Vincent Fournier.
 He appeared in the first 100 episodes, from 1997 to March 2006 on France 2.
 Wolkowitch appeared in flashbacks for several seasons more.

-In addition to his role as a field policeman, a pillar of the police station at PJ Saint-Martin, he continues to play other characters, notably that of Lagardère in a two-part television film, aired in 2003.
+In addition to his role as a field policeman, a pillar of the police station at PJ Saint-Martin, he continues to play other characters, notably that of Lagardère in a two-part television film of that name, aired in 2003.

-Besides television, he also performs in the theatre.
-In 2006, he starred in Miss Julie of August Strindberg, with Christine Citti – who played in the first two seasons of PJ – and Émilie Dequenne.
+He has also performed on stage.
+In 2006, he starred in Miss Julie, by August Strindberg, with Christine Citti – who played in the first two seasons of PJ – and Émilie Dequenne.

+Personal life

-Bruno Wolkowitch is also passionate about photography.
+Wolkowitch is also passionate about photography.

-In October 2015, on France Inter, the actor acknowledged having spent a very short stay in prison in Israel at the age of seventeen, to protect a friend on a narcotics-related charge.
+In October 2015, on France Inter radio station, the actor acknowledged having spent a very short stay in prison in Israel at the age of seventeen, to protect a friend on a narcotics-related charge.
 Since then, he has been barred from entering Israel.

-He shares his life with the actress Fanny Gilles.
-They met in 2003 on the set of "PJ".
-They have a daughter, Lou, born in 2006, and a son, born in 2011.